Gunsmithy/TwitchLiveNotifier/README.md

 ![Example Notification](https://i.imgur.com/vQc9Ccg.png)

 ## Getting Started
-The only thing you will need to run this is Python 3, which can be [found here.](https://www.python.org/downloads/) Most of the settings during installation can be ignored, but make sure you add Python to PATH when asked!
+The only thing you will need to run this is Python 3, which can be [downloaded easily here.](https://ninite.com/python3/)

 Once you've got that, head on over to the Releases tab and download the latest TwitchLiveNotifier-vX.X.X.zip file and extract it somewhere convenient on your PC.